St John’s Schoolhouse Museum

 Things To Do Reid, Canberra, Australian Capital Territory

 St John’s Schoolhouse was Canberra’s first school and school master’s residence.
-It opened in 1845, to provide elementary education for children from the Campbell estate of Duntroon and surrounding farms.
+It opened in 1845 to provide elementary education for children from the Campbell estate of Duntroon and surrounding farms.
 Many family names of former pupils can be seen on gravestones in St John’s Churchyard.

 Displays feature early education artefacts and photographs of the district.
 These enable visitors to imagine the very different scene of rural Canberra, before it became the Federal Capital.

-School and other groups are most welcome to visit the Museum throughout the year, for a small charge per head.
-Note though that it is closed for a few weeks over the summer school holidays.
+Schools and other groups are most welcome to visit the Museum throughout the year, for a reasonable charge per head.
+A modest fee is charged for adult visitors to the Museum.
+(EPTPOS available).

 Facilities